 Community support: CEI is committed to supporting and enriching the entrepreneurial community by providing an essential hub where entrepreneurs can connect to resources, mentorship, networking opportunities, regional and national conferences, and workshops, and gain access to capital.

-Full descriptions of CEI's activities can be found at www.gvsu.edu/cei/.
+Full descriptions of CEI's activities can be found at gvsu.edu/cei/.

 U.S. Department of Commerce Export Assistance Center

 The U.S. Department of Commerce Export Assistance Center (USEAC) provides practical international trade information and export counseling throughout West Michigan.
-The USEAC is housed in the Seidman College of Business at Grand Valley.
-The USEAC regularly hosts student interns, and works with the Van Andel Global Trade Center to hold trade education events for businesses such as the West Michigan World Trade Week which is held annually.
+The Grand Rapids office of USEAC is located in the Seidman College of Business at Grand Valley.
+The USEAC regularly hosts student interns and works with the Van Andel Global Trade Center to hold trade education events for businesses such as the annual West Michigan World Trade Week.

 Van Andel Global Trade Center

 The Van Andel Global Trade Center is an outreach center of the Seidman College of Business.
 The mission of the Van Andel Global Trade Center (VAGTC) is to strengthen the community through increased global business by providing international consulting, training, and resources.
-Grand Valley State University founded the center in 1999 and it is currently located in the L. William Seidman Center on the Pew Grand Rapids Campus.
+Grand Valley founded the center in 1999, and it is located in the L. William Seidman Center on the Pew Grand Rapids Campus.

-The VAGTC is recognized as an effective source of international resources, training, and assistance services for business and academic communities in Michigan.
-The center enters into strategic partnerships with universities, state and federal organizations, as well as the business community across the state to accomplish global objectives supporting international growth.
+VAGTC is recognized as an effective source of international resources, educational training, and assistance services for business and academic communities across Michigan.
+The center works in strategic partnerships with state and federal organizations; a majority of the time is spent working directly with the business community across the state to accomplish global objectives supporting international growth.

 VAGTC services include a series of seminars, workshops, programs, and conferences encompassing many different international business topics.
 In addition, the center provides vital customized import/export and consulting services for all types of businesses.
-The center has created global reference materials utilizing many international trade resources to assist businesses.
-VAGTC also provides a membership program which offers high value, high quality networking opportunities and services to businesses within Michigan and beyond who choose to utilize it.
+The center has created global reference materials utilizing many international trade resources to assist businesses with international growth.
+VAGTC also offers a membership program that provides high-value, high-quality networking opportunities and services to businesses within Michigan and beyond.

-Since its inception, VAGTC has assisted more than 7,000 businesses and over 21,000 individuals through its services.
+Since its inception, VAGTC has assisted more than 9,733 businesses and more than 28,410 individuals through its services.
+In May 2019, U.S. Secretary of Commerce Wilbur Ross presented the President's "E" Award to the VAGTC.
+The President's "E" Award is the highest recognition any U.S. entity can receive for making a significant contribution to the expansion of U.S. exports.
 With a growing membership base, the VAGTC is poised to continue expanding its international impact.

-The center is a conduit for students, providing opportunities for international careers through internships both within VAGTC as well as with its clients, along with opportunities to network with businesses at the events and programs it offers the community.
+The center is a conduit for students, providing international career opportunities through employment at the center as student assistants and by providing internships within VAGTC, as well as with its clients.
+In addition, students are exposed to networking opportunities with businesses during center-sponsored events and programs offered to the community.